GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Results

-\subsubsection{Mediation Analysis}
+\subsection{Mediation Analysis}

-We conducted a mediation analysis to explore how group behavior impacts task performance, focusing on completion time and accuracy.
-Accuracy reflects task quality and group effectiveness, while completion time measures task speed.
+We conducted a mediation analysis to examine whether group behavior influences task performance, measured by completion time and accuracy, through presence and collaboration as mediators.
+The goal was to determine whether group behavior indirectly affects task outcomes via individual experience (presence) and group interaction (collaboration), both captured through sociograms.
 Presence and collaboration were chosen as mediators due to their higher correlations with the variables.
 Ordinary least squares regression models were used to quantify direct and indirect effects.
-In ~\autoref{fig:mediation}, blue lines represent the effect of group behavior on mediators, green lines show their combined influence on task performance, and red lines indicate the direct effect of group behavior on task performance.
-The path from group behavior to presence showed a moderate negative effect ($-0.38$, $p=0.094$) with borderline significance.
-Presence's effect on completion time was negative but not significant ($-80.67$, $p=0.72$), yielding a non-significant indirect effect of $31.14$ and a proportion mediated of $-0.71$.
-Group behavior's path to collaboration was similarly moderate ($-0.41$, $p=0.096$), with collaboration's influence on completion time being positive but non-significant ($103.77$, $p=0.621$), resulting in an indirect effect of $-42.62$ and a proportion mediated of $0.97$.
+Appendix~\ref{sec:task-behavior-metrics-vs-group} shows that task performance differences across group types are minimal, prompting our mediation analysis to examine indirect effects through presence and collaboration.
+The results show no significant direct or indirect effects of group behavior on task performance.
+The direct path from group behavior to accuracy was non-significant, and neither presence nor collaboration significantly mediated accuracy outcomes.
+The path from group behavior to presence showed a moderate negative effect ($-0.38$, $p=0.094$) with borderline significance, but its influence on completion time was non-significant ($-80.67$, $p=0.72$), leading to an overall non-significant indirect effect ($31.14$) and a proportion mediated of $-0.71$.
+A similar trend appeared for collaboration, where its effect on completion time was positive but non-significant ($103.77$, $p=0.621$), yielding an indirect effect of $-42.62$ and a proportion mediated of $0.97$.
 For accuracy, neither presence nor collaboration showed significant mediation effects.
 The direct path from group behavior to accuracy was also non-significant.
 These results indicate that while presence and collaboration might mediate the effect on completion time, their roles are not statistically significant and need further study to clarify their impact on group dynamics.